La vendedora de rosas

-La vendedora de rosas (The rose seller) is a 1998 Colombian film directed by Víctor Gaviria.
+La vendedora de rosas (The Rose Seller) is a 1998 Colombian film directed by Víctor Gaviria, who also co-wrote the script.
 The film is loosely based on the 1845 fairy tale "The Little Match Girl" by Hans Christian Andersen; it was entered into the 1998 Cannes Film Festival.
-The film was selected as the Colombian entry for the Best Foreign Language Film at the 71st Academy Awards, but was not accepted as a nominee.The film is notable for hiring not actors, but talented young children who lived on the streets of Medellin, Colombia, to portray the characters.
+The film was selected as the Colombian entry for the Best Foreign Language Film at the 71st Academy Awards, but was not accepted as a nominee.
+The film is notable for young children who never acted before, but lived on the streets of Medellin, Colombia, to portray the characters.
 It follows a young girl named Andrea (Mileider Gil), who after a fight with her mother, flees to stay with her best friend Monica (Leidy Tabares), an orphaned rose seller.
 While Andrea works alongside Monica, she realizes street life is not as easy as she believed.
 Monica must evade capture from the local gang, ruled by Don Hector (Elkin Rodriguez).